cogtoolslab/projection_block_construction/README.md

-# Projection in block construction
+# Tools for block construction
+Aim of the project is to investigate how people and artificial agents use tools to intervene on the world to make planning easier.

 This is based on the environment from [Will McCarthy’s block construction experiments](https://github.com/cogtoolslab/block_construction).
-Aim of the project is to investigate how agents plan by selectively performing epistemic actions: actions that serve to make planning easier.
-Eventually, we’re planning to investigate projection: internal and external augmentations of the visual environment in the support of planning.
+Find writeups [here](https://github.com/cogtoolslab/tools_block_construction_LaTeX).

 Two main classes: worlds and agents.
 See the classes and derived classes for details.
 For minimal example run something like: